jhspetersson/fselect/docs/usage.md

 `2017-05-01 15:10` is a 1-minute interval from 15:10:00 to 15:10:59.

-Other operators assume exact date and time, which could be specified in a more free way:
+Other operators assume the exact date and time, which could be specified in a freer way:

     fselect "path from /home/user where modified === 'apr 1'"
     fselect "path from /home/user where modified gte 'last fri'"